denis2glez/moneta/coin-market-cap/README.md

 enterprise business platforms."*

-This library implements a Rust client of their API while using a data caching strategy based on a local SQL database to avoid concerns with staying within the call credit and API throttling limits of your subscription plan.
+This library implements a Rust client of their API while using a data caching strategy based on a migrated SQL database to avoid concerns with staying within the call credit and API throttling limits of your subscription plan.

-**Disclosure:** I don't have any type of relationship with CoinMarketCap.

 ## Getting Started <a name = "getting_started"></a>